andrewkimjoseph/stekcit-bwc/README.md

 5. Enter the URL as https://stekcit-bwc.web.app
 6. Tap `Go`, and find your way through the app.

+### Or watch a video demo of the product here:
+...

 # Technologies Used
 1. Front-end: `Next.js`
 2. Back-end: `Solidity (smart contract)`